gluesql/gluesql/docs/docs/sql-syntax/functions/geometry/calc-distance.md

 # CALC_DISTANCE

-The `CALC_DISTANCE` function calculates the Euclidean distance between two points in a two-dimensional plane.
-It takes two `POINT` data type arguments and returns a `FLOAT` value representing the distance between the two points.
+The `CALC_DISTANCE` function is used to calculate the Euclidean distance between two `Point` type geographical coordinates.

 ## Syntax